 Topics covered include the nuclear fuel life cycle, fuel exploration and processing, nuclear power, fuel recycling, storage and waste remediation, radiation detection, and policy issues.

-PubChem mostly contains small molecules, but also larger molecules such as nucleotides, carbohydrates, lipids, peptides, and chemically-modified macromolecules.
-It collects information on chemical structures, identifiers, chemical and physical properties, biological activities, patents, health, safety, toxicity data, and many others.
+PubChem primarily contains small molecules, along with larger ones like nucleotides, carbohydrates, lipids, peptides, and modified macromolecules.
+It collects data on chemical structures, identifiers, properties, biological activities, patents, and toxicity.

 Data and spectra measured or collected by the National Institute of Science and Technology under different projects.
 See a full list of databases available at https://srdata.nist.gov/gateway/gateway?dblist=0 .